taxjar/taxjar-woocommerce-plugin/readme.txt

 1. Install the WooCommerce plugin
 1. Install the Sales Tax Calculation Plugin either via the WordPress.org plugin directory (just search for “TaxJar”), or by uploading the files to your server.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Find TaxJar in your WooCommerce -> Settings -> Integrations tab.
+1. Find TaxJar in your WooCommerce -> Settings -> Integrations tab or in your Admin Side Menu under WooCommerce.
 1. You’ll need an API Token.
 If you already have a TaxJar account, click the “Click here to get a TaxJar API Token” link.
 Then click the button in the “API Token” box of your account page.
 Copy the API Token.
 If you don’t have a TaxJar account, you’ll be asked to setup one first.
 Then follow the simple steps above.
-1. Paste the API Token into the “Your TaxJar API Token” field.
+1. Paste the API Token into the “API Token” field.
 1. Fill out the rest of your settings.
-All that TaxJar needs to calculate sales tax is your business address.
+All that TaxJar needs to calculate sales tax is the zip code and city from which you ship products.
+We automatically detect your country and state based on your WooCommerce configuration.
 1. Check the box next to “Enable TaxJar”.
+1. If you have a TaxJar Reporting subscription, you may check the box next to "Enable order downloads" to allow TaxJar to connect and download the transactions on your store for TaxJar's [AutoFile](http://www.taxjar.com/autofile/) and Reporting features.
 1. Click “Save Changes”.

 Suggested WooCommerce Tax Settings

-1. Enabled taxes and tax calculations
-1. Choose 'No, I will enter prices exclusive of tax'
-1. Set Display tax totals: "As a single total"
+1. We automatically setup your store's tax settings to work with our API.
+There is no need to configure WooCommerce Taxes.
+1. Full reporting of your sales tax collected, AutoFile and more available in your TaxJar account.

 == How It Works ==